Wildhoney/Keo/README.md

 ## Memoize

-By creating pure functions you are able to optimise your code &ndash; in this case by using the `memoize` method which is part of Keo.
+By creating pure functions you are able to optimise your code &ndash; in this case by using the `memoize` function which is part of Keo.
 Given a function that **always** returns the same when given the same parameters &mdash; a pure function &mdash; `memoize` is able to cache the return value to prevent further invocations of the function &mdash; this is especially useful when the function is quite expensive &mdash; unlike the following example.

 ```javascript
 export const capitaliseName = memoize(name => {